awsdocs/amazon-traffic-mirroring-guide/doc_source/tm-example-inbound-tcp-udp.md

 Create a traffic mirror target for Appliance A \(Target A\)\.
 Depending on your configuration, the target is one of the following types:
 + The network interface of the monitoring appliance
 + The Network Load Balancer when the appliance is deployed behind one
++ The Gateway Load Balancer endpoint when the appliance is deployed behind a Gateway Load Balancer

 For more information, see [Create a traffic mirror target](traffic-mirroring-target.md#create-traffic-mirroring-target)\.